Recognizing Good Aviation Risk Management Training Is Crucial

-All three points are important aspect of any training course, and they most definitely need be integrated into the training curriculum.
+All three points are an important aspect of any training course, and they most definitely need to be integrated into the training curriculum.
 But they should NOT be the primary goals of any training.
 The primary goals of any training SHOULD be:

 - Application of concepts;

 - Ability to identify “definitions” in the operational environment.